Jerusalem Old City

 Jerusalem's many notable holy sites include the Dome of the Rock on the Temple Mount (see photo), the Wailing Wall and the Church of the Holy Sepulcher.

-Jerusalem character
+Jerusalem preservation

 The old city has been preserved to retain much of its antiquated architectural character.
-This city is grandly enclosed by high, yellowish-limestone walls pierced by eight historic gates.
+This city in Israel is grandly enclosed by high, yellowish-limestone walls pierced by eight historic gates.
 Each of its four tradition-named residential quarters (Armenian, Christian, Jewish and Muslim) has a twisting maze of narrow cobble-stoned streets.

 History in brief